Last Updated on

 Provides Monthly Themes

 The CP allows you to stay on top of upcoming holidays and special times of the year.
-The handy monthly theme chart in the front ables you to really take a glance at the year ahead, and what goes on not only in the month we’re in, but looking ahead into the future as well (so important if you want to stay on top of what to do next!)
+The monthly theme page at the front inspires and allows you to plan out your monthly themes!
+(So important if you want to stay on top of what to do next!)

 List of Holidays & Marketing Dates